zamiang/drbillmoore/README.md

 has a pretty good description of how best to add new images to the site without writing any code.
 You basically create a new Github Issue and upload the image there.
-Copy the url from the image and use the url for something like a new team member's image.
+Copy the url from the image and use the url for something like a new book's image.

 ## Editing the code